 Why Rust, Arrow, and DataFusion

 Rust and Tokio provide the runtime foundation.
 Apache Arrow RecordBatch is the columnar data model and IPC shape.
-DataFusion gives Krishiv SQL parsing, planning, expressions, and local execution so the project can focus its engine work on runtime placement, dataflow, state, shuffle, checkpoints, and connector boundaries.
+DataFusion provides SQL parsing, planning, expressions, and local execution.

-Batch SQL and streaming workloads are available as public concepts in the repository.
-DeltaBatch and IncrementalFlow provide experimental incremental view maintenance based on weighted Arrow rows.
-The project intentionally labels distributed executor-side IVM and end-to-end connector certifications as in progress rather than complete.
+Batch SQL is available in the source workspace.
+Stateful streaming remains Preview.
+DeltaBatch and IncrementalFlow provide Experimental incremental view maintenance based on weighted Arrow rows.

 Where to go next